sarif-standard/sarif-spec-v1/README.md

 If you modify the source files, you must regenerate and commit the HTML.
 **Never edit the HTML file directly.**

+### Viewing the HTML

+To view the generated HTML document:

+1. Clone this repo.

+1. Open the file "Static Analysis Results Interchange Format (SARIF).html".

+### Regenerating the HTML file

-To regenerate the HTML file:
+To regenerate the HTML document:

 1. Madoko runs under nodejs, so install [nodejs](http://nodejs.org/) on your system, and then add it to your PATH.